H. F. Ahmanson & Co.: 1990s

 In light of such favorable numbers, Ahmanson continued to expand by purchasing other savings and loans that were failing.
 In 1990 and the following year, the company purchased Home Savings Bank of New York and also acquired numerous branch offices from Coast Savings' San Diego operation.
 In 1992, Ahmanson acquired County Bank of Santa Barbara and also changed the names of its savings and loan operations in New York and Connecticut to Home Savings of America.
 In 1993, the company purchased 24 branch offices from HomeFed Bank.
 In July, 1994, Home Savings of America purchased Fidelity Federal Bank, Long Beach Bank and Hawthorne Savings and Loan Association, with a total of 21 branches in Southern California with deposits totaling $1.1 billion.
-In addition, Home Saving of America purchased five branches of Guardian Federal Savings Association of Huntington Beach and four branches of Northeast Savings in San Diego from the Resolution Trust Corp (RTC) in the same month.
+In addition, Home Savings of America purchased five branches of Guardian Federal Savings Association of Huntington Beach and four branches of Northeast Savings in San Diego from the Resolution Trust Corp (RTC) in the same month.
 Two months later in September 1994, Home Savings of America purchased 23 branches of Western Federal Savings Bank from the RTC.

 Yet even with this expansion Ahmanson felt the effects of California's recession during the early 1990s.
 In 1992, earnings fell to $156 million, partially due to falling property values in the state which led to a substantial increase in non-performing assets.
 During the same year, 61% of its mortgage business resulted from refinancings.